-- Finally, Iwata slipped in some brief words confirming that a new Super Smash Bros. game had been discussed for both Nintendo 3DS and Wii U, that the two will interact in some fashion.
+- Finally, Iwata slipped in some brief words confirming that a new Super Smash Bros. game had been discussed for both Nintendo 3DS and Wii U, that the two would interact in some fashion.

-- On the whole, one noticeable trend was the sheer amount of Darker and Edgier Bloodier and Gorier games on display, including Splinter Cell: Blacklist, a Tomb Raider reboot, God of War: Ascension, and The Last of Us.
+- On the whole, one noticeable trend was the sheer amount of Darker and Edgier Bloodier and Gorier games on display, including Splinter Cell Blacklist, a Tomb Raider reboot, God of War: Ascension, and The Last of Us.
 There also seemed to a high number of chin stabbings in trailers and demos.
 Journalists wrote articles discussing whether this was a good thing, a bad thing, just boring, or so on for weeks.

-- Microsoft started this E3 with a gameplay debuts of Halo 4 and a new Splinter Cell, Blacklist.
+- Microsoft started with a gameplay debut of Halo 4 and a new Splinter Cell Blacklist.
 Additional game announcements included Gears of War: Judgment, Forza Horizon and South Park: The Stick of Truth courtesy of creators Trey Parker and Matt Stone.
 The rebooted Tomb Raider and Resident Evil 6 rounded out more on-stage presentations, with the expected Call of Duty: Black Ops 2 ending off the conference.
 "Smartglass" was the new technology presented as a means for other devices like smartphones and tablets will be capable of connecting to the Xbox console via specific apps either for new modes of play with particular games (ie. using a tablet to create custom strategies in Madden NFL) or other features.

 - Electronic Arts' conference began with a co-op presentation of Dead Space 3, followed with gameplay of Medal of Honor: Warfighter, Need for Speed: Most Wanted (once again helmed by 2010's Hot Pursuit developer Criterion Games) and Crysis 3.
 The developer unveiled further content for Star Wars: The Old Republic.
 Finally, Battlefield developer DICE announced Battlefield Premium, a clone of Call of Duty Elite.